EdVieira/MyDataTable/README.md

 # MyDataTable
-MyDataTable is a JavaScript library to help you print your table data...
+MyDataTable is a JavaScript library to easily print tables.